ArchipelagoMW/Archipelago/docs/server datastorage.md

 }
 ```
 Depleting, however is more complicated, in this scenario we use both the fact that multiple operations are executed together aswel as tagging the Set.
-First we subtract our value, them we set the value back to 0 if it went below 0.
+First we subtract our value 50, then we set the value back to 0 if it went below 0.
 Lastly we will look for the corresponding `SetReply` command with the tag we specified, inside the `SetReply` we compare the `original_value` to the `value` to know how much energy we where actually able to subtract.
 ```json
 {
     "cmd": "Set",